Neca (footballer): Club career

-Born in Lisbon, Neca started playing professionally for local C.F.
+Born in Lisbon, Neca started playing professionally with local C.F.
 Os Belenenses, being a starter from an early age.
-In the 2005–06 season he moved to fellow Primeira Liga club Vitória S.C. and, although he was an important first-team member, the Guimarães-based side were relegated.
+For 2005–06 he moved to fellow Primeira Liga club Vitória S.C. on a two-year contract as a free agent and, although he was an important first-team member in his only season, the Guimarães-based side were relegated and he left.

-In the summer of 2006, Neca signed for C.S.
-Marítimo on a Bosman transfer.
+Neca signed for C.S.
+Marítimo in summer 2006, on a Bosman transfer.
 After limited playing time, he was loaned out to Konyaspor in January 2007.
-He was definitely released by the Madeirans in December but stayed in Turkey, switching to Ankaraspor.
+He was definitely released by the Madeirans in December but stayed in Turkey, joining Ankaraspor.

-In late December 2009, Neca agreed on a return to his country, signing with struggling Vitória F.C. until the end of the campaign and contributing with 11 games and two goals as the Sadinos eventually escaped relegation.
-In the summer of 2012, at nearly 33, he returned to Konyaspor, with the club now in the second division.
+On 4 January 2010, Neca agreed on a return to his country, signing with struggling Vitória F.C. until the end of the campaign and contributing 11 games and two goals as the Sadinos eventually escaped relegation.
+He returned to Konyaspor aged 32, with the club now in the second division.